bazelbuild/bazel/site/docs/rule-challenges.md

 ---
 layout: documentation
-title: Challenges of Writing Rules.
+title: Challenges of Writing Rules
 ---

-# Challenges of Writing Rules.
+# Challenges of Writing Rules

 We have heard feedback from various people that they have difficulty to write efficient Bazel rules.
 There is no single root cause, but